Why Most Leadership Programs Don’t Change Behavior

 That’s why leadership development is a multiplier.

-When leaders grow in real ways, teams feel it.
+When people grow in real ways, teams feel it.
 Organizations feel it.

-At Bryant Group, we’ve seen that play out across leadership cohorts again and again.
-In one representative institutional cohort, delivered over an 18-month period, every participant completed and recommended the program.
-What consistently makes this work effective is that it does not end with a meaningful moment in the room.
-It is built to reinforce growth over time through accountability, reflection and real-world application, so leaders are better equipped to make different choices when they return to the demands of day-to-day work.
+In one Bryant Group Leadership Development program, a representative institutional cohort completed an 18-month experience where every participant both finished and recommended the program.
+What made it work wasn’t a single meaningful moment in the room—it was what happened after.
+The program was intentionally designed to reinforce growth over time through accountability, reflection, and real-world application, equipping participants to make different decisions when they returned to the realities of day-to-day work.

 Within six months following the program’s conclusion, 93 percent of participants remained with their organization and continued advancing in their roles.
 More than 80 percent expanded their responsibilities, progressed in role or received performance-based recognition.